How To Navigate International Shipping As A Small Business

 4. Offer Transparency

-Costs can add up for international shipping, but your customers may want items they can’t get in their home country or a better quality product.
+Costs can add up for international shipping, but your customers may want items they can’t get in their home country or a better-quality product.
 Be upfront about what the final costs might be and that they can vary.

-5. Excelerate Growth
+5. Accelerate Growth

 Online retailers grow 60% faster when offering international shipping.
 It makes sense that if you expand your reach, you’ll increase your customer base.
-However, you must also create buyer personas for each location, as cultural differences can impact how people view words, colors, and even fonts.
+However, you must also create buyer personas for each location, as cultural differences can impact how people view words, colors, and fonts.

 6. Buy Durable Packaging